How to Win Halloween Costume Contests

 When Halloween rolls around each year, it brings ample opportunity to win prizes through online costume contests, contests hosted by local businesses, and even friends' parties.
 If you'd like to win prizes this year, follow these five easy steps to learn how to win Halloween costume contests.

-When you hear about a Halloween costume contest that you want to enter, your first instinct might be to start brainstorming ideas right away.
+When you find a Halloween costume contest that you want to enter, your first instinct might be to start brainstorming ideas right away.
 But hold on a minute; before you start thinking about costumes and props, read through the contest's rules thoroughly.
 Maybe even more than once.

-It doesn't matter how great your Halloween costume is if you get disqualified from the contest on a technicality.
+It doesn't matter how great your Halloween costume is if you get disqualified on a technicality.
 So jot down guidelines for entry, the goal of the contest, the end date, and other pertinent details to make sure that your entry will be accepted.

 While you're at it, also think about the costume contest's sponsor.
-You may have a leg-up on the competition if your contest entry ties into the sponsor's product or image.
+You may have a leg-up on the competition if your contest entry ties into the right theme.

 You're not going to win a Halloween costume contest with the same costume everyone else is wearing.
-Pick a costume that's unique, original, and reflects your personality.
+Pick an idea that's unique, original, and reflects your personality.

 In photos, you can use props along with the costume to make your image more eye-catching.

 If you're looking for some inspiration for original Halloween costumes, Pinterest has over 1,000 images to browse through.
 You can also pull inspiration from stories in the news, popular movies, or wordplay.

 Use Personality to Make Your Halloween Costume Contest Entry Stand Out

 Whether you're entering a Halloween costume contest online with a photo or video or you're standing before the judges in a local costume contest, one sure-fire way to stand out from the competition is to really play up your role.